cbirdferrer/collatrix/README.md

 1. The name of your length measurement (i.e. if you named total length "TL" enter "TL")
 2. The lower bound percentage (i.e. if you want to use widths between 20-80% of total length to calculate body volume, then 20 would be the lower bound)
 3. The upper bound (using the above example, 80 would be the upper bound)
-4. The interval that the widths per measured in (i.e 5 if you measured in 5% increments. **Note** this value cannot be less than the increments of width that you measured).
+4. The interval that the widths were measured in (i.e 5 if you measured in 5% increments. **Note** this value cannot be less than the increments of width that you measured).

-*Maternal body size and condition determine calf growth rates in southern right whales Christiansen, F., Vivier, F., Charlton, C., Ward, R., Amerson, A., Burnell, S., & Bejder, L. (2018).
+*Christiansen, F., Vivier, F., Charlton, C., Ward, R., Amerson, A., Burnell, S., & Bejder, L. Maternal body size and condition determine calf growth rates in southern right whales (2018).
 Maternal body size and condition determine calf growth rates in southern right whales.
 Marine Ecology Progress Series, 592, 267–281. http://doi.org/10.3354/meps12522*

-### 3. List of Specific Individuals
+### 4. List of Specific Individuals
   If you want an extra output csv containing only a subset of animals, select 'yes' for this input.
 You will still get an output file containing the collated information from all the csvs.If you want this you will need to provide a csv containing the ids you want.
 Intructions for formatting are provided later in this document.
   If you select 'yes', a window will open asking you to select this csv file containing the list of Animal_IDs that you want included in the subset list.
 #### How to format this csv (note: header spelling and capitalization matters most)